Diversity and Inclusion

 8. Telegraph Media Group (TMG)

 Telegraph Media Group is the proprietor of The Daily Telegraph and The Sunday Telegraph.
-They have 6 ERGs that target and support different communities such as:
+The UK-based media company promotes multiple inclusion networks, including:

 • Able (accessibility)